nishant15jain/appointment-booking-app/README.md

 How it Works

-1.Business owner creates a business, adds services, and sets availability slots.
+1. Business owner creates a business, adds services, and sets availability slots.

-2.Customer selects a business, chooses a service, picks a valid slot, and books an appointment.
+2. Customer selects a business, chooses a service, picks a valid slot, and books an appointment.

-3.The system validates the selected time and ensures no conflicts with existing appointments.
+3. The system validates the selected time and ensures no conflicts with existing appointments.

-4.Both business and customer can manage appointments through their dashboards.
+4. Both business and customer can manage appointments through their dashboards.